 A revocable trust account is a deposit account owned by one or more people that identifies one or more beneficiaries who will receive the deposits upon the death of the owner(s).
 A revocable trust can be revoked, terminated or changed at any time, at the discretion of the owner(s).
 In this section, the term "owner" means the grantor, settlor, or trustor of the revocable trust.

-When calculating insurance coverage, trustees, co-trustees and successor trustees are not relevant.
-They are administrators and have no impact on insurance coverage unless they also are the owners or beneficiaries of the trust.
+When calculating deposit insurance coverage, the designation of trustees, co-trustees and successor trustees is not relevant.
+They are administrators and are not considered in calculating deposit insurance coverage.

 This ownership category includes both informal and formal revocable trusts: